Health Informatics Courses

 Study of the technical aspects of data security in healthcare systems.
 This course will cover strategies for designing, implementing, auditing, and evaluating the technical, physical and human components of an information security system that adhere to a healthcare organization’s legal, ethical and organizational requirements.
 This course focuses on assessment of security vulnerabilities, threats, breaches, and the exploration of technical applications and software tools used for securing health information systems.
 (Formerly Titled: Healthcare Information Security Systems)

-The capstone course is the final course in the MS HI Program in which students present the results of their Final Research Projects and explore current issues relative to the field of Health Informatics in a rapidly changing healthcare delivery system.
+The capstone course is the final course in which students will present the results of their Final Research Projects and explore current issues relative to the field of Health Informatics in a rapidly changing healthcare delivery system.
 Each student completes the applied research project and presents the project for professional and peer evaluation.
-(Formerly Titled: Health Informatics Masters Capstone).
+(Formerly Titled: Health Informatics Masters Capstone and M.S.
+Health Informatics Capstone).
 Prerequisite(s): HIF535, HCA640.